DorotaRan/Weather-App/README.md

 Tech/framework used Vanilla JS

-Built with JS, CSS, HTML, Bootstrap, Local Storage, https://openweathermap.org/api
+Built with JS, CSS, HTML, https://openweathermap.org/api

 Features selecting the location worldwide, presenting wetaher condition and the icon that suits the weather condition as well as presenting the time and the date of the chosen location.